Your Personal Data

 - We do business with you*

-- We provide coaching or mentoring services to you, and we may take notes during sessions*
+- We provide coaching or mentoring services to you which may include taking notes*

 - We administer personality profiling tools as part of an individual or team intervention*